 I've always been a writer.
 I could bang out the best research paper known to mankind, compare and contrast like it was nobody's business.
 But creative writing?
 I always thought it wasn't my thing.
-I come from a creative family, but I wasn't like them.
-I was a pragmatist, not a dreamer.
+I come from a creative family, but I'm not like them.
+I'm a pragmatist, not a dreamer.

 A beloved high school English teacher once placed a small patterned box on her desk and prompted, "Go ahead, write something!"
 That, my friends, was my version of being tortured.
 I spent most of the class period agonizing over what to write.
 Ten minutes before the bell rang she called on a student, and the detailed story this girl had come up with simply blew me away.
 She called on another, and I was left shaking my head in a state of jealous admiration.
 Who knew an alternate universe was housed in that tiny box?

 I went on to study business at a very fine university (practical, right?) but instead of taking the job I interviewed for and was offered, I went traveling for a year.
 That year changed the course of my life.
 Once you catch the travel bug, it's hard to imagine spending every day cooped up in an office or riding a crowded New York City subway car back and forth to work.
 Ultimately, I went back to my roots, and have spent the bulk of my career working with special needs children.
 Much like parenthood, the experience has been joy-filled, challenging at times, and ultimately rewarding.
 I wouldn't change a thing.

 It started as a hobby, something I did on summer breaks and weekends.
 Somewhere along the way, though, writing began to take over and became...more.
 I published my first book in 2014 and haven't looked back.
 I write love stories.
 I'll read thrillers, historical fiction, how-to books, and just about every other genre known to man, but when I'm writing, I'm exploring the dramas and complexities of relationships and growing up.